-Serving the needs of the faculty and the students, and the worldwide scholarly community as well, is one of the major assets of the seminary as an institution of higher learning-the Fr Georges Florovsky Library.
+Serving the needs of the faculty and the students, and the worldwide scholarly community as well, the Fr Georges Florovsky Library is one of the major assets of the seminary as an institution of higher learning.
 The library currently holds approximately 184,000 volumes and receives over 100 periodicals.
 This collection is considered one of the richest resources available on the North American continent for research on Eastern Christianity.
 It is especially strong in the areas of Orthodox church history, Orthodox theology, philosophy, and culture.
 In addition to the extensive collection of books and periodicals, the Library also possesses several important archival resources, including The Father Georges Florovsky Papers, The Father Alexander Schmemann Papers, and The Skvir-Buketoff Music Collection.
+As of 2023, the Archives of the Orthodox Church of America's (OCA) Central Administration will be housed at St. Vladimir's in the Florovsky Library.
+Representing more than a century of Orthodox history in America, these archives chronicle the OCA's history, development, and activities in the United States.
+Ownership of the archive remains with the OCA, and it may be consulted by appointment.

 The library is fully computerized with a full-feature open-source integrated library system, serving not only the seminary community but also those interested in the Orthodox Church throughout the world.
 The seminary is a founding member of the New York Area Theological Libraries Association (NYATLA), and as a result of this membership, faculty and students have ready access to the collections of other major theological libraries in the metropolitan New York area.
-Starting with January 2019, faculty and students have on-campus access to JSTOR Essential Collection, one of the most important databases in the field of Humanities.
-The most recent addition (June 2021) is access to ProQuest Dissertation & Thesis Global (The Humanities and Social Sciences), a curated collection of multi-disciplinary dissertations and theses from around the world.
+Starting in January 2019, faculty and students have on-campus access to JSTOR Essential Collection, one of the most important databases in the field of Humanities.
+This was complemented in 2021 by access to ProQuest Dissertation & Thesis Global (The Humanities and Social Sciences), a curated collection of multi-disciplinary dissertations and theses from around the world.
+As of 2023, students now have access to Sources Chrétiennes Online, a searchable online database of primary sources of Christian literature, which is the digital counterpart to the physically published Sources Chrétiennes series published by Éditions du Cerf in Paris.